svekeman/www-greenitglobe/www.greenitglobe.com/content/home/benefits_box.md

 benefit2_link = "benefits/scalability"

 benefit3_title = "Self-Healing IT"
-benefit3_text = "Gener8 is a software defined solution with embedded self healing capability.
+benefit3_text = "Cloud units are software defined with self healing capabilities.
 Our algorithms detect and prevent possible failures and regenerate your IT workloads on the fly." benefit3_link = "benefits/scalability"

 benefit4_title = "Complete Control"